South Shields (constituency): Members of Parliament

-With two exceptions (Arthur Blenkinsop and Emma Lewell-Buck) every South Shields MP since 1929 has been a cabinet member at some point in their career.
-However, Blenkinsop was a junior minister, and Lewell-Buck has been a shadow minister.
+With two exceptions (Arthur Blenkinsop and Emma Lewell) every South Shields MP since 1929 has been a cabinet member at some point in their career.
+However, Blenkinsop was a junior minister, and Lewell has been a shadow minister.
 Two of them have held one of the Great Offices of State while MP for South Shields: Chuter Ede was Home Secretary and Miliband became Foreign Secretary.

 The Open Spaces Society in 2013 observed that there has been a tradition of South Shields MPs, from Chuter Ede onwards, promoting the cause of public access and common land.